essentialkaos/bibop/COOKBOOK.md

 ### Variables

-You can define global variables using keyword `var` and than use them in actions.
+You can define global variables using keyword `var` and than use them in actions and commands.

 **Example:**